NateEag/useful-programs/readme.md

     INSTALL IT FROM THE CHROME STORE, as that version has likely-malicious code: https://github.com/greatsuspender/thegreatsuspender/issues/1263)
   * Custom Javascript for Websites (run arbitrary JS for arbitrary URLs)
-  * Stylebot (user stylesheets since Chrome dropped built-in support)
+  * Stylus (user stylesheets since Chrome dropped built-in support)
   * GhostText (hook up your editor to Chrome textareas and see changes as you type)
   * New tab URL (redirect new tabs to a given URL [so vimium works on new tab])
   * StayFocusd (ration time on timewaster domains)